 For instance, a UIView is in the center of the ViewController.
 So it should be in the center in all screen sizes differing from iPhone to iPads.

 However, there are still many iOS developers who hate the auto layout, but maybe it’s because it’s relatively new.
 And since it’s new, developers find it hard to use for the first time.
 So if you’re also one of these developers, don’t worry because once you get comfortable with it, auto layout will become one of your favorite tools that you can’t live without when building a iOS app.

 Auto layout is a right way to build interface by defining relationships among app’s elements.
 The auto layout iOS provides a powerful and flexible system which explain how views and UI controls relate to each other.

 By using auto layout in your app, you can get complete control over your app layout, with a vast range of customization.

-In this interface builder tutorial, we’ll create one app to demonstrate how exactly you can use the auto layout tool.
+In this iOS auto layout tutorial, we’ll create one app to demonstrate how exactly you can use the auto layout tool.

 Let’s Get Started

 First of all, create a new project under file menu and choose ‘Single View Application’.